-The form of Bhoothnath is said to be the combination of the God of Soul, Spirit and the Ghost.
+The form of Bhoothnath is said to be the combination of the God of Soul, Spirit, and the Ghost.
 The temple all dark inside has an image of Shiva in an angry form.
 The Bhoothnath monuments constitute the early modes and phases of South Indian temple architecture.
 It is one of the top places to visit in Badami.